Parts of a Water Mill

 A (very brief) history of water mills

 Grist mills turned by water have existed for centuries, some as early as 71 B.C.E in Ancient Turkey.
-The photo on the left shows a reproduction of a typical grain mill in Ancient Rome.
+The photo seen here shows a reproduction of a typical grain mill in Ancient Rome.
 Although the terms “gristmill” or “corn mill” can refer to any mill that grinds grain, the terms were used historically for a local mill where farmers brought their own grain and received back ground meal or flour, minus a percentage called the “miller’s toll”.
 Millers had a pretty fair living by charging a portion of the grain as pay for their labours.
 For example Cuthbert Grant who built the original mill took 10% of the grain as payment for his services alone in the 19th Century.

 Types of Water Mills